Skip to main content

 • Forward incoming message to; Empty

-• When everything is working and you can see data on Text Channel you can use System Manager to do alarms based on camera metadata events.
+• When everything is working and you can see data on Text Channel, you can use System Manager to do alarms based on camera metadata events.

 NOTE